If you have suffered a disabling injury or medical condition, you may be eligible to receive Social Security disability benefits.

 However, you can also reach out to our Pomona disability lawyers at The Law Offices of Dr. Bill LaTour for assistance with filing your claim.

-Schedule a Free Consultation Today: We’ll Even Come to You!
+Schedule a Free Consultation Today: We’ll Even Meet With You Over the Phone!

 If you or a loved one needs help with any part of your disability application or appeal, please don’t hesitate to give our office a call.